Menu

 Yet this doesn’t fit well with my own experience of cultural bereavement.
 On a family road trip as a teenager, I met a cousin in Las Vegas who said she vividly remembered and mourned her childhood in Bosnia.
 She felt like she had left a part of herself there and could never again retrieve it.
 That was her full self, her real self, and she isn’t that person anymore.
 But I don’t remember feeling that.
 I don’t remember ever grieving any of the events around my immigration in such a focused, active way.
 Sure, I recall repeated experiences of being out of place – of staring at my second-grade teacher on the first day of class, not understanding a word he was saying, yet hoping to grasp his intentions by burning his sounds and gestures into my mind.
 But these sorts of experiences didn’t seem to amount to much.
 If an adjustment to the loss has taken place, surely it’s reached a natural end-point.
 So why do I still feel grief?

 Instead of thinking about loss in terms of its object, whether concrete or ambiguous, perhaps it’s more fruitful to look at the subject who goes through it.
 Leaving your country and rebuilding your life are what the philosopher L A Paul calls transformative experiences, radically changing the people who undergo them.
 In contrast with more superficial changes like dyeing your hair or (in many cases) getting a new job, transformative experiences are ones that create lasting changes in the perspective and values of those who undergo them.
 Think of having a child or falling in love for the first time.
 These can be deeply meaningful experiences that recentre your world.
 As a migrant, you might grapple with whether to maintain the kind of family and community roles and relationships you had in your home country, or whether to uphold the religion and political outlook characteristic of where you were born.
-In the process, you don’t simply acquire new insights or reflections, but must rework the fundamentals of who you are – what you value, what you see as important or valuable, and the basis on which you make decisions.
+In the process, you don’t simply acquire new insights or reflections, but must rework the fundamentals of who you are – what you care about, what you see as important or valuable, and the basis on which you make decisions.

 Growing up in a diaspora community, the ethical dimensions of my cultural identity were explicitly impressed upon me.
 One example is the Balkan concept of order, or ред [red] – an informal but well-delineated set of rules about how to behave in social situations, such as when to host guests, or which gifts to bring on specific occasions.
 In addition, we constantly debated how best to navigate and adapt cultural and religious norms to our circumstances.
 Could we marry anyone we wanted?
 Name our children whatever we wanted?
 Or even just move our family’s saint day to the weekend?
 (The answer, in most cases, was no.)